newair/market-item-category/README.md

 Online Market Item Catalog  Amila Ishara (Udacity)

 This application is hosted in heroku.
-Use this [URL](https://item-catalog-1.herokuapp.com) to access.
+Use this [URL](https://item-catalog-1.herokuapp.com) to access

 ## Introduction
 This project contains source code for item caltalog project which implements CRUD operations of item categories and sub categories authenticated by 3rd party authentication systems.